 To find out the network address, you may either plug a keyboard, mouse and a monitor to your device, log in (user: pi, password: raspberry), open a console and issue the command ifconfig.
 Or you can ping the device from the windows console with its network name (default: RaspberryPi) and obtain the IP address.
-Alternatively, you can start CODESYS, load one of the example application described below, doubleclick on the node "Device" in the device tree (left hand side), then press "Scan network" in the communication dialog tab and select your device that should now appear under the name "RaspberryPi".
-Select it without logging into the device and starting the application.
-You can find out the IP address of your device from the log outputs on your device:
+Alternatively, you can start CODESYS and execute the command "Update Raspberry Pi" in the menu Tools, where you execute "Scan" and find the list of IP addresses of Raspberry devices in your network.